Mission

 • learn what it means to be a good literary citizen;

-• become familiar with Submittable, NewPages, Asana, and other useful online tools; and
+• learn to navigate WordPress, Submittable, NewPages, and other useful online platforms; and

 If you are a UCF student interested in taking CRW 4724: Florida Review Editing, you may enroll via myucf.
-For more information, please email the editor, Peter Kispert, at Peter.Kispert@ucf.edu.
+For more information, please email the editor, David James Poissant, at David.Poissant@ucf.edu.

 Share